 Traditionally, financial experts have advised homeowners to open a home equity line of credit for use in emergencies.
 This strategy is especially helpful for people concerned about losing their jobs.
 Because the lender must document your income before giving you a line of credit, if you wait until you are unemployed to apply, the lender will most likely reject your application.

 In particularly shaky times, experts have even advised homeowners to take money out of their line of credit, or get a home equity loan, before they need the cash.
 This is because risk-adverse lenders have been known to turn off the tap on home equity loans.
 If you take out money ahead of time, you can use the cash to consolidate other bills, like credit card bills -- provided you cut up all the credit cards and actually close the accounts.
 This can also give you some financial breathing room in hard times.

 But the more conservative advice is to leave your home equity in place.
 If in doubt, consider talking to a trusted financial advisor.

 Both conservative and more liberal financial experts agree, if you've got equity to use and don't need to hold onto it as a safety net, the best way to use it is as a prudent capital investment.
 Some examples include:

 - home improvements with high value returns

 - other financial moves that have a good chance of providing an equal or better return on your money than the cost of the loan.

 Real Estate Investment

-Today, lower home prices make buying another home or real estate investment property a potentially sound capital investment, but only over the long haul (more than five or ten years).
+Buying another home or real estate investment property is a potentially sound capital investment, especially over the long haul (more than five or ten years).
 If you use a home equity loan to buy real estate, be sure that rental income will offset all or most of your carrying costs or that you have other means to carry the investment risk until it pays off.

 Unwise Use of Home Equity